Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Results

-\textbf{Results.} Table~\ref{tab:subset-hot-pairwise-rotation} shows that, on its own, vanilla HOT does not consistently outperform pairwise OT in reconstruction accuracy.
-Consistent with this, the transport plans inferred by HOT (Figure ~\ref{fig:vit-mae-base-dinov2-giant-resultsvisionmodels} and Figures ~\ref{fig:dinov2-small-vit-mae-base} - ~\ref{fig:vit-mae-huge-dinov2-giant}) only partially reveal layer-wise correspondences: in some cases, clear diagonal structure emerges, but in others the mappings are noisier.
-By contrast, the rotation-augmented variant (HOT+R) yields substantially higher reconstruction scores surpassing both vanilla HOT and pairwise vanilla and rotational baselines (Tables ~\ref{tab:subset-hot-pairwise-rotation}, ~\ref{tab:hot-and-baselines} and ~\ref{tab:rotation-and-baselines}).
-Importantly, the transport plans produced by HOT+R consistently exhibit strong hierarchical correspondences, recovering clean layer-to-layer alignment even in settings where vanilla HOT fails to do so.
+\textbf{Results.} Table~\ref{tab:subset-hot-pairwise-rotation} shows that, on its own, vanilla MOT does not consistently outperform pairwise OT in reconstruction accuracy.
+The transport plans inferred by MOT (Figure ~\ref{fig:vit-mae-base-dinov2-giant-resultsvisionmodels} and Figures ~\ref{fig:dinov2-small-vit-mae-base} - ~\ref{fig:vit-mae-huge-dinov2-giant}) only partially reveal layer-wise correspondences: in some cases, clear diagonal structure emerges, but in others the mappings are noisier.
+By contrast, the rotation-augmented variant (MOT+R) yields substantially higher reconstruction scores surpassing both vanilla MOT and pairwise vanilla and rotational baselines (Tables ~\ref{tab:subset-hot-pairwise-rotation}, ~\ref{tab:hot-and-baselines} and ~\ref{tab:rotation-and-baselines}).
+Importantly, the transport plans produced by MOT+R consistently exhibit strong hierarchical correspondences, recovering clean layer-to-layer alignment even in settings where vanilla MOT fails to do so.
 These findings indicate that incorporating rotation into the OT framework not only improves quantitative alignment quality but also produces more generalizable and interpretable mappings, particularly in domains like Vision Transformers where representations are known to be rotation-invariant.